Short-Term Covid-19 Forecast for Latecomers: Data

-In this section analyze the Brazilian case.
-We used the John Hopkins compiled data\footnote{John Hopkins data available at https://github.com/CSSEGISandData/COVID-19} of all countries with Covid-19 cases and the Brazilian Ministry of Health official data.\footnote{Brazilian Ministry of Health data available at https://covid.saude.gov.br/}
+We used the John Hopkins compiled data\footnote{John Hopkins data available at https://github.com/CSSEGISandData/COVID-19} for all countries with Covid-19 cases and the Brazilian Ministry of Health official data.\footnote{Brazilian Ministry of Health data available at https://covid.saude.gov.br/}.
+The data are organized in epidemiological time, i.e., the time dimension represents the number of days after the 100th case.